 - the available capital and capital requirements

-- the question of whether and, if so, how many partners there are and whether these participate in business management or would like to function as investors only
+- the number of partners and whether they participate in business management or only function as investors

 - the company's future development

-In particular, if several parties join forces to establish and register a company to pursue a common entrepreneurial objective, the rights and duties of all parties should be recorded in writing.
-This is necessary if the company shall operate in the form of a corporation, for example, a GmbH (German limited liability company).
-The contractual freedom given in wide areas of Corporate Law allows to take your company’s nature, your individual situation and that of the other parties involved into account, by appropriately designing the company agreement.
+If several parties join forces to establish and register a new company to pursue a common entrepreneurial objective, the rights and duties of all parties should be recorded in writing.
+This is particularly necessary if the company shall operate in the form of a corporation, for example a German limited liability company (GmbH).
+The contractual freedom given in wide areas of German corporate law allows to take your company's nature, your individual situation and that of the other parties involved into account, by appropriately designing the company agreement.

-German law distinguishes, in principle, between partnerships and incorporated companies.
-According to the statutory concept of a partnership, individual partners manage business themselves, while incorporated companies require financial participation.
-Furthermore, they are differentiated stronger between shareholders and management.
+German law distinguishes between partnerships and incorporated companies.
+The main feature of a partnership is that the individual partners manage business themselves, while the focus of incorporated companies lies on the financial participation.
+Furthermore, in incorporated companies there is a stonger differentiation between shareholders and management.

-Registering a company with the commercial register is, as a rule, a prerequisite for its coming into existence as a legal entity.
-The most important incorporated companies in German law are:
+Registering a company with the commercial register in Germany is a prerequisite for its coming into existence as a legal entity.
+The most important incorporated companies are:

 - Aktiengesellschaft (AG) [joint stock company] as the basic type,